ssec/polar2grid/doc/source/getting_started.rst

 Creating Your Own Custom Grids
 ------------------------------

-The |project| software bundle comes with a wrapper script for the :ref:`Custom Grid Utility <util_p2g_grid_helper>` for easily creating |project| grid definitions over a user determined longitude and latitude region.
-Once these definitions have been created, they can be provided to polar2grid.sh.
+The |project| software bundle comes with a script for :ref:`Custom Grid Utility <util_p2g_grid_helper>` that allows users to easily create |project| custom grid definitions over a user determined longitude and latitude region.
+Once these definitions have been created, they can be provided to |project|.
 To run the utility script from the software bundle wrapper run:

 .. ifconfig:: not is_geo2grid